 With the functional subset of the language now out of the way, we can finally examine those constructs and features that are unique to Cell, and we'll start with the most important one, relational automata.
-We've already gone through, in the overview, the basic principles that govern the workings of relational automata, and we'll now see how they are actually defined.
+Before we delve into all the gory details, make sure you've read both the introductory example and the overview: the former will give you a much gentler introduction and the latter will explain the basic principles that govern the workings of relational automata.

 The first thing you need to provide in order to define a relational automaton is the type of its state.
 An automaton instance is a sort of glorified variable, which has, at any given point in time, a value which we'll usually refer to as its state.
 The state of an automaton is always a record, and its type is defined with a schema definition.
 Here's an example, similar to something we've seen in a previous chapter:

 The above schema definition looks a lot like a type definition, and indeed a schema can be used, with some limitations, as a normal type in function signatures.
 When

 Counter is used that way, it works exactly as if it had been defined like this: